Mako88/dxx-tracker/README.md

   `22`: Remove a game from the tracker.
 The format is `22PORT` (You do not need to pass the `a=` because it is assumed).

   `23`: Retrieve a list of games.
 The format is`23HEADER` (You do not need to pass the `b=` because it is assumed).
-This will send each game in its own packet formatted as a string (as shown above).
+This will send each game in its own packet formatted as a string (as shown below).

+  `24`: ACK packet.
 Once a game has been registered, 5 packets will be sent to it simply consisting of the opcode `24`.
 The client has to decide what action to take based on whether or not they are received.

+  `25`: This is the opcode for the list of games sent back to the client.
+The format is `25a=IP:PORT,c="Info 1",d="Info2"`, etc. (The `b=HEADER` is not passed, since only games which match the header received will be sent, and the header would always be the same.)